heathhenley/AOC/2024/README.md

 a case).
 Switched it to check all directions when it finds an 'X' (part 1), then the same idea for part 2 (but with 'A' instead of 'X', and in the middle instead of in the start)

+EDIT: Added Ocaml solution at lunchtime to get some more practice.
+Basically the same as the python solution, but figuring out the recursion traversal was a bit tricky for me, I was double counting / revisting in the early versions.
+Otherwise it's the same, look at each spot, make the word that you find in each direction starting there (part 1) or centered there (part 2), and then check if it's the word we're looking for.